Speeding up transactions on EVM chains

 Step 2: Implement the webhook handler

-When a transaction is delayed, Privy will emit a webhook to the destination URL you provided.
+When a transaction is taking longer than expected, Privy will emit a webhook to the destination URL you provided.
 Here is an example of the webhook payload:

 Step 3: Trigger a replacement transaction